Gadoteridol (By injection)

 - Fast, slow, pounding, or uneven heartbeat

-- Muscle stiffness, weakness, stiff joints, trouble with moving, or deep bone pain
+- Muscle stiffness, weakness, stiff joints, trouble with moving, deep bone pain

 - Numbness, tingling, or burning pain in your hands, arms, legs, or feet

-- Swelling, hardness, tightness, burning, itching, or red or dark patches on the skin
+- Rash, swelling, hardness, tightness, burning, itching, or red or dark patches on the skin

 - Warmth or redness in your face, neck, arms, or upper chest